bruvin-sky/SimplerTimes/README.md

-* Ancient lakes on the Hourglass Twins have resurfaced and washed away its sand
+* Ancient lakes on the Hourglass Twins have resurfaced and washed away its sand, along with sand streams underground

 Removed overgrown cacti blocking lower Sunless City entrance from Gravity Cannon Added a light source to the fossil fish's lure